Altinn/altinn-studio-docs/content/notifications/architecture/email/_index.en.md

 ### Integration tests
 [The integration test project is available on GitHub](https://github.com/Altinn/altinn-notifications-email/tree/main/test/Altinn.Notifications.Email.IntegrationTests).

 There is a single dependency for the integration tests.
-Remaining dependencies such as Azure Communication Services gave been mocked.
+Remaining dependencies such as Azure Communication Services have been mocked.

 - Kafka server.